 - the tasks related to working conditions required to do the job (called “environmental and organizational demands”).

-Understanding these job demands can help identify the parts of a job that may become difficult (or may already be difficult) because of the episodic health condition.
-As such, it can help workers with episodic disabilities and the workplace parties who support them understand if supports or changes may be needed at work and, if so, what kind of support or changes would help those with episodic disabilities work comfortably, safely and productively.
+Understanding these job demands can help identify the parts of a job that may be difficult (or may already be difficult) because of the episodic health condition.
+Once these have been identified, the JDAPT will suggest a variety of accommodation supports and changes tailored to the user's needs.
+As such, the JDAPT can help workers with episodic health conditions and the workplace parties who support them understand if supports or change may be needed at work and, if so, what kind of support or changes would help those with episodic health conditions work comfortably, safely and productively.

 Want to get involved or keep up?

-If you are interested in helping test the JDAPT, learn more here.
+If you are interested in helping test the online, interactive JDAPT, learn more here.